You can now view the 2013 Annual Report.

 - On December 16, 2008 after conducting a public hearing, the Olympia City Council approved Ordinance 6611 that formed the Olympia Transportation Benefit District and adopted a new chapter to the Olympia Municipal Code, 12.14 entitled “Transportation Benefit District”.
 The ordinance specifies that the boundaries for the TBD be coextensive with the City limits.
 Funds used to operate the District must make transportation improvements that are consistent with existing regional, state, and local transportation plans and necessitated by existing and reasonably foreseeable congestion levels as provided in Chapter 36.73 RCW.
 The council further determined that it is in the public interest to provide for transportation improvements that specifically focus on reducing the risk of transportation facility failure and improving safety, decreasing travel time, increasing daily and peak period trip capacity, improving modal connectivity, and preserving and maintaining optimal performance of transportation infrastructure.
 The governing board of the TBD shall be the Olympia City Council serving in an ex-officio and independent capacity as per RCW 36.73.020.

 - On February 24, 2009, the Olympia TBD Board approved the Charter of the Olympia Transportation Benefit District outlining the conditions by which the TBD is organized and defining its rights and privileges.
-It was also found necessary that a dissolution date be set for the TBD for 2025, consistent with the end of the Regional Transportation plan or until all projects are completed and all TBD debt retired, whichever comes sooner.
+It was also found necessary that a dissolution date be set for the TBD, consistent with the end of the Regional Transportation plan, or until all projects are completed and all TBD debt retired, whichever comes sooner.